SZ559/HealthInformationWindowsApp/README.md

 ## **Overview**
 The Daily Health Monitor is a Windows Forms application.
-It is designed to allow user to view, edit and search employee health records.
+It is designed to view, edit and search employee health records.

 **Special Requirements:**
 1. One health record includes following information: Gin Number, first name, last name, date, visited Hubei recently or not, has abnormal symptom or not, body temperature.